b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/Education.md

 — *[Last Testimony of Sister Emma](https://catalog.churchofjesuschrist.org/assets/944ff277-298c-45e2-9005-75e0ae0faf90/0/0?lang=eng)*, Saints Herald Vol. 26, 1 October 1879

-The church latched onto this claim to bolster the miraculous nature of the Book of Mormon.
+The mainstream LDS church latched onto this claim to bolster the miraculous nature of the Book of Mormon.
 The fact that he had little formal education seemingly supported the notion of the book's divine origins.
 Nevermind that the early 19th century wasn't known for prolific education— at the time most people had little formal education, if any.

 In contradiction of Emma’s claims, the [Joseph Smith Papers Project](https://www.josephsmithpapers.org/) has released several letters dictated by Joseph around the time of the Book of Mormon translation (1828-1829).
 They read just fine.